 3. Use a wooden cutting board to wrap: When wrapping, I find it easier to do it on a wooden cutting board because they do tend to stick on glass and plastic, causing them to tear.

-8. Use a non-stick skillet: This makes them easier to flip and cook without tears because they won’t stick to the pan.
+8. Use a non-stick skillet: This makes them easier to cook and flip without tears because they won’t stick to the pan.
+This T-fal pan is my favourite non-stick pan to use for these dumplings.

 9. Don’t over-crowd the pan: Rice papers tend to ‘stick’ when they touch each other so when pan frying, do not let the edges of the dumplings touch one another or they may cause tearing.
 Brushing them with oil also helps with this.

 10. Serve & eat them immediately!
-These rice paper dumplings don’t stay crispy for a long time so they are truly best consumed as soon as they’re done cooking.
+These dumplings made with rice papers don’t stay crispy for a long time so they are truly best consumed as soon as they’re done cooking.
+Serve on a wire rack to keep both sides crispy while eating them!

 Can you bake rice paper dumplings?

-You can prepare the fillings ahead of time but you must wrap them before serving.
+You can prepare the fillings ahead of time, but I recommend wrapping them before serving for best texture.

 Can you freeze rice paper dumplings?